 This course is designed to give practical machine tool experience and guidance to gunsmithing students.
 It allows students to use the machining skills they have developed to solve everyday problems that they will face as professional gunsmiths.
 Advanced students may further develop skills and speed through practical use of various machine tools and machining processes.

-One lecture hour and two laboratory hours a week.
-Credit: Two semester hours.
+One lecture and two laboratory hours per week.